About PIRLS

 • Pupils complete a single test booklet containing questions assessing their reading skills.

-• In order to contextualise the results, pupils will also answer a short questionnaire about themselves and their schools.
+• In order to contextualise the results, pupils also answer a short questionnaire about themselves and their schools.

-• Principals and class teachers will each receive a questionnaire to provide important background information to help better understand what makes successful learners.
+• Principals and class teachers each receive a questionnaire to provide important background information to help better understand what makes successful learners.

-• The study also includes a questionnaire for parents in order to gain information about home learning environments.
+• The study also includes a questionnaire for parents in order to gain information about pupils' home learning environments.

 What does PIRLS measure?